sankarmm30/employee-service/README.md

 - In case you want to **recreate the database**, then simply delete all data from folders: `local/db/data` & `local/pgadmin-data` and execute `docker-compose up -d`
 - In case you want to **view Kafka Messages**, then please visit to [Kafdrop-UI](http://localhost:9100)
-    - Click on topic name: `takeway_employee_updates` under "Topics" section
+    - Click on topic name: `employee_updates` under "Topics" section
     - Click on "View Messages" -> Select key format as "AVRO" and value format as "AVRO" then submit "View Messages"
     - Please change the "Partition" number if in case you want to see particular partition messages.